forestmonster/rsmf-browser/README.md

 ## Usage

 1. Upload a Slack RSMF export ZIP file using the file upload button
-2. Select a time period from the sidebar to view messages
+2. Select a time period from the sidebar on the left to view messages
 3. Use the search bar to filter messages
 4. Click on attachments to view or download them